QuittyMR/etlas-collector/README.md

-# Etlas collector
+# Reflection based scraper

 #### Maintainer: [Tomer Raz](qtomerr@gmail.com)

+This repository is a remote fork of my HYDI-scaffolder

 ## Terminology

 * **Sanjer**: a **Sanjer** is a pre-forked process (or sub-process) that receives serialized runnables and context and executes in the background, reporting back to Redis.
 [RQ-dashboard](https://github.com/eoranged/rq-dashboard) can help you manage these remotely.
-* Collector: just shorthand for the Etlas collector
+* Collector: a complementing service that receives the reflection data from this service and uses it to generate user-serviceable forms which will provide the necessary data to operate the scrapers.
 * Job ID: a string representing an HMset in Redis, containing all data pertaining to an executed job.

 ## The basics

-The Collector is a job-executor, and the 'how' to the Etlas's 'what'.
+This scraper is a job-executor and part of a pair of conjoined services, where this part handles the distributed execution and the other handles user-interaction and scheduling.

-It receives a JSON with instructions for executing a task, instantiates a runnable for that task, serializes it and its context and hands it over to a **Sanjer** by means of a Redis proxy.
+This service receives a JSON with instructions for executing a task, instantiates a runnable for that task, serializes it and its context and hands it over to a **Sanjer** by means of a Redis proxy.

 The **Sanjer** will then execute in the background, updating its Redis key with progress, metadata and status.

-In short -
-you give a JSON with settings, the Collector will have it done and track progress.
+The input JSON's data is stored and delivered by the companion service, which generates HTML forms to collect necessary data for execution.
+These forms are generated using reflection data provided by this service.

+## Why?

+This separation allows you to upgrade this service with new code without being concerned for availability, persistence or general failure.

+Every scraper is completely encapsulated, and is serialized along with its context so that it can be executed by any client that registers as a **Sanjer** - so you can collect a task from anywhere and debug it on your personal computer if need be.

+Any piece of code added to this service is automatically registered, analyzed and is ready to be instantiated given the correct input from the companion service.

 ## API
 ```